 With many family members still living on the Spirit Lake reservation, Chanda remains deeply troubled about the serious economic and social challenges afflicting the community.
 As GPM expands its community presence in Fargo and beyond, she hopes the firm will continue to find more ways of reaching out and serving those in need.

 Angie is the picture of someone unafraid to tackle new challenges.
 Originally hired as a receptionist in 1991, her duties at Gray Plant Mooty have expanded to include project support for several departments, including accounting, human resources, and marketing.
 While Angie’s determination to excel clearly shows in her work, her independent spirit goes well beyond the office.
 Despite physical limitations that have caused her to use a wheelchair since childhood, she navigates the downtown Minneapolis streets and skyways with practiced ease.
-During the business day, her constant companion is Dozer, a service dog that Angie has had for two years.
+During the business day, her service dog Brick is her constant companion.

 > Diversity Awards & Recognition